Tomographic halo model of the unWISE-Blue galaxies using cross-correlations with BOSS CMASS galaxies: CMASS-unWISE cross-correlation measurement

 We use the Davis-Peebles estimator\footnote{The high number density of the unWISE-Blue sample makes the computational cost of the RR term in the Landy-Szalay estimator prohibitive.} \citep{DavisPeebles},

-to compute the cross-correlation in 10 log-spaced bins between 0.1 and 10 $h^{-1}$ Mpc at the mean redshift of each bin.
+where $s$ and $p$ indicate the spectroscopic and photometric samples, respectively, to compute the cross-correlation in 10 log-spaced bins between 0.1 and 10 $h^{-1}$ Mpc at the mean redshift of each bin.
 We use a tree-based correlation function code to store the shared unWISE data and random catalogs across all redshift bins.\footnote{\url{https://github.com/akrolewski/BallTreeXcorrZ}} The unWISE randoms are distributed within the unWISE mask, with the expected number of randoms in each pixel scaled using the sub-pixel mask accounting for area lost within each NSIDE=2048 HEALPix \citep{Gorski05} pixel due to diffraction spikes, latents, or ghosts around modestly bright WISE sources.

 We use jackknife resampling to compute the covariance matrix (see \cite{MohammadPercival} for discussion on the accuracy of the jackknife covariance).
 We create jackknife regions by splitting the sky into NSIDE=8 HEALPix pixels, and then joining neighboring pixels until the regions are roughly the same size.
 This produces 136 jackknife regions.
 The error on $w_{12}(\theta)$ becomes